 From Lexington to Louisville and Owensboro to Paducah, you can now get cheap auto insurance with Root.
 Download the app to get started.
 If you’re a good driver, you could save hundreds on your car insurance.

 What are the state minimum requirements for auto insurance in Kentucky?

-Kentucky drivers are required to carry liability insurance––both bodily injury and property damage, which can be combined into single limit liability (SLL) coverage.
-Kentucky also requires drivers (excluding motorcyclists) to carry personal injury protection (PIP), or no-fault insurance.
+Kentucky drivers are required to carry Liability insurance—both Bodily Injury and Property Damage, which can be combined into Single Limit Liability (SLL) coverage.
+Kentucky also requires drivers to carry Personal Injury Protection (PIP), or no-fault insurance.

-Liability coverage helps to pay for any bodily injuries or property damage that occurs from a car accident you cause.
-It does not cover you or your passengers (that’s what medical coverage like PIP is for) or your vehicle (but collision and comprehensive coverages do).
+Liability coverage helps to pay for property damage or bodily injuries that occur from a car accident you cause.
+It doesn’t cover you or your family members—that’s why medical coverage like PIP is required.
+Liability also doesn’t cover your vehicle (but Collision and Comprehensive coverages do).